sassoftware/sas-container-recipes/README.md

 Container deployments are more lightweight and don't have as much overhead as traditional virtual machines.
 By running a SAS engine inside a container, you can provision resources more efficiently to address a wide variety of SAS workloads.
-Choose a fixed container with specific SAS products for immediate deployment or select a base SAS recipe, and create custom containers with specific products or configurations – e.g, access to data sources, in-database code and scoring accelerators, or specific analytic capabilities.
+Select a base SAS recipe and create custom containers with specific products or configurations – e.g, access to data sources, in-database code and scoring accelerators, or specific analytic capabilities.
 <br><br>